 SAD refers to the root mean-squared spatial frequency, $\Omega_k$, or

-The values of SAD, $\Omega_k$, like $H_{SVD}$, have a range of (0, 1].
+The values of SAD, $\Omega_k$, like $H_{\rm SVD}$, have a range of (0, 1].
 Given the explicit equation for the generated test datasets in Eq. \ref{Eq.n:data_gen},

-In total, 100 NN models are trained, each from 100, 10k-image datasets [Fig. \ref{fig:paradigm2}(A)].
+In total, 100 NN models are trained with a validation split of 10\%, each from 100, 10k-image datasets [Fig. \ref{fig:paradigm2}(A)].
+Test accuracy is verified using mean squared error (MSE) and structure similarity index (SSIM) of four standard test datasets: MNIST Numbers, MNIST Fashion, CIFAR-10, and CIFAR-100.
+All NN trained use the tensorflow built-in `Adam' optimizer.
 The ten primary speckle training sets are subsequently used to generate the additional 90 by switching the eigenimages and eigenvalues.
 Each set of images is used to train a no-hidden-layer NN with linear activation and no bias.
 The resulting model is a linear transformation of the form,

-where $\mathbf{\Psi}_{pred}$ is the approximated original image, $\mathcal{X}$ is the sensor plane intensity [Eq. \ref{eqn:sensor pattern}] and $\mathbf{W}^T$ are the weights of the derived model.
-Since we use a single layer NN, these weights are the inverse linearized transfer function that solves Eq. \ref{eq: general scheme}.
+where $\mathbf{\psi}_{\rm pred}$ is the approximated original image, $\mathcal{X}$ is the sensor plane intensity and $\mathbf{W}^T$ are the weights of the derived model.
+Since we use a single layer NN, these weights are the inverse linearized transfer function that solves the inverse phase problem.